Documentation Index

 How to export a payroll log to Hot Budget

-1. In the left-side navigation, click the dropdown menu and select the project that contains the payroll log that you want to export
+1. In the left-side navigation, click the dropdown menu and select the project that contains the payroll log you want to export

 Negative numbers